1 France is a vast country with an immense and glorious history. It is mainly located in Western Europe, but it also includes some other overseas territories and regions on other continents. This article mainly focuses on European France, leaving extra-European regions for different posts.

-# 6 Perhaps due to this loss of international importance, the French do not like at all when people presume that they speak English, so they avoid doing so.
-Our experience says that they often speak (some better than others), but they don’t want to.
+# 6 Perhaps due to this loss of international importance, the French do not like it at all when people presume that they speak English, so they avoid doing so.
+Our experience says that they often speak it (some better than others), but they don’t want to.
 It is almost a matter of national pride.

-# 7 If you are not fluent in French, you should at least learn a few words and make the effort to speak French.
+# 7 If you are not fluent in French, you should at least learn a few words and make an effort to speak French.
 The treatment you’ll receive is usually different, and often they will try to speak your language or at least speak in English to make it easier for you.
-Even if it’s only the most basic, learn at very least:
+Even if it’s only the most basic, learn at the very least: